kiriiri/Akan-name/README.md

 # Akan Name App

-This project displays the Ghana names assigned to children based on the day they were born , 26/03/2020
+This project displays the Ghana names assigned to children based on the day they were born,month year and gender, 26/03/2020

 By Stacy Kiriiri